Table of Contents -- hold CTRL+F for easy use

 Treason – Treachery and disloyalty are the absolute highest crimes in the Irken Empire.
 Delinquencies against the Empire, the Tallest, or the Control Brains are investigated thoroughly and when the individual is discovered, often the strictest and highest punishments are issued.
 Said punishment is usually death, but may also include torture to an extreme level depending on the crime, or the flat-out revoking of treaties if members of a single or many species were to blame.
 Some examples of acts of treason include the demise of a Tallest, any form of harm done to a Tallest, attacking a Control Brain with intention to destroy or manipulate it, and manipulating the information implanting of smeets in a Smeetery as well as tampering with the genetic lottery of a Smeetery.

-Unfortunately for other alien races, this rule also applies to anyone in alliance with the Irkens, whether the possible death of a Tallest is intentional or not, which explains why the Empire turned against the Vortians after the death of Tallest Miyuki.
-They expect each and every ally to take the safety precautions required to keep the rulers from harm, regardless of the consequences since they fulfill their end of the bargain by doing the same.
+Unfortunately for other alien races, this rule also applies to anyone in alliance with the Irkens, whether the possible death of a Tallest is intentional or not, which explains why the Empire turned against the Vortians after the death of Tallest Miyuki, though it was slowly revoked after it was discovered that the Irken Defect, Zim, was responsible for the event.
+They expect each and every ally to take the safety precautions required to keep their rulers from harm, regardless of the consequences, since they fulfill their end of the bargain by doing the same.

 Schooling and Training: As soon as a smeet is released from its gestation tube and given a PAK in addition to a vital, life-activating shock, it is sent to a download chamber where it receives the whole of Irken knowledge into its PAK, which gives them the mindset that will last the rest of their lives.
 Upon turning two minutes of age, the smeet is told to choose a name before having that encoded as well; they are then assigned to Militia Facilities, Scientific Education and Inventors' Schooling, the Tallest Academy, or straight to their jobs in society depending on what their projected height, talents and job recommendations are.
 It is usually always those whom are destined to be some type of service drones who are forced to do the latter.